 The teacher plays an active role when planning strategy instruction.
 The goal is for students to learn different strategies by working WITH their teacher.
 When it comes to generalization and transfer activities, the teacher should allow for student choice so that they are engaged in the process.

 It has been found that teaching students different strategies based on their strengths helps them to become motivated because it gives them something concrete about themselves.
 They are able to see certain qualities in themselves which they are able to work on.
-“Task analysis is an individualized strategy that can be used in SRSD, where teachers organize instruction into steps for each learner”.
+“Task analysis is an individualized strategy that can be used in SRSD, where teachers organize instruction into steps for each learner.”

-What are the types of self regulations?
+What are the six stages of self-regulated strategy development?